MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 ### Install the client library

-The client library is available through NuGet, as the `Microsoft.Azure.Cosmos` package.
+The client library is available through NuGet, as the `Azure.Data.Tables` package.

 1. Open a terminal and navigate to the `/src/web` folder.